-Broughton Lubricants is a family business with a history which spans over 90 years.
+Broughton Lubricants spans over 90 years.
 Beginning life as East Lancashire Lubricants, the company was founded by George Broughton and his business partner at the time, J. Bentley.
 George was a forward thinking man who realised that lubricating oil was something that the increasingly mechanised world could not live without.
 At that time motor cars were a rarity on the roads but were just beginning to make their presence felt.
 It was this that persuaded George to resign from his office job at Imperial Mill, where his father was secretary and strike out with Bentley in Cook Street, blending and supplying the lubricants needed to keep the wheels turning.
 The street, which was situated off Copy Nook, no longer exists.
 These were the tenuous foundations for the company which today handles millions of litres of oil, distributing fuels and lubricants to a wide variety of industries across the UK and overseas.

 Some time in the 1920s Bentley moved on leaving George as the sole owner.
 He changed the name to Geo.
 Broughton & Co.
 By 1928 the business had expanded to such an extent that it required new premises.
 A move was made to Whitebirk Road, into a building that had once housed horses belonging to Whitebirk Colliery and later the offices of a local brickworks.
 The company traded from there until March 2007.
 The Second World War curbed trade because oil supplies were commandeered for the war effort and it was a difficult time for the company, as it was for most.
 In 1942 George's brother Edgar joined as a director and the business became a limited liability company.